 The books listed here are all books that talk about how babies are made.
 Which means that they will all talk about sexual intercourse.
-You can find the books that don’t talk about sexual intercourse in the where do babies come from book list.
+You can find the books that don’t talk about sexual intercourse (or how babies are made) in the ‘where do babies come from’ book list.

-If you are unsure about how to start talking with your child about sexual intercourse, you can find more in this blogpost about how to explain sex to kids.
-If you need more help, do go and have a look at my book, Let's talk about sex: How to get started and what to say to your child about sex, as it will help you to get started!
+If you are unsure about how to start talking with your child about sexual intercourse, you can find more in this blog post about how to explain sex to kids.
+If you need more help, do go and have a look at my book, How to talk to kids about sexual intercourse, as it will help you to get started!

-This blogpost will show you some of my favourite books that talk about baby-making in a number of different ways.
-Like good ol fashioned sexual intercourse as well as IVF, surrogacy and adoption.
+This blogpost will show you some of my favourite books that talk about how a baby is made in a number of different ways.
+This includes the old fashioned way (sexual intercourse ie a penis going into a vagina), as well as IVF, surrogacy and adoption.
 There are books for kids from preschoolers right up to tweens.

 You can find more books about different topics in the main list of Sex Education Books for Children.